Table of Contents:

 The Future Computing Lab (FCL) at NUS is looking for multiple highly qualified Ph.D. students, starting in Fall 2026.
 Please apply through the official application channel and mention my name in your application.
-Admissions at NUS School of Computing are mostly decided by the committee, so reaching out to me in advance may not give you an advantage.
-The committee will get in touch with you if we find you as a strong candidate after reviewing your application.
+Admissions at NUS School of Computing are mostly decided by the committee instead of a single professor.
+Thus, reaching out to me in advance may not give you an advantage unless there is an exceptional match.
+The committee will get in touch with you if we find you as a strong candidate after reviewing your application (see FAQ below).
+After you submit your application, please fill out this PhD Admission Google Form to make sure that I am aware of your application.

 Postdoc and intern positions may be available to outstanding candidates.
 Please checkout these positions later on, as we will only able to make offers after I join NUS.